 Note: I'm using a Paul Buff mount as an example here, because that is the big light I most often use.
-I'll be asking for your help on other brands below.
+You can adapt this technique to fit your own brand of light and soft box.

-What I am really saying to you is, if you can escape the bonds of your modeling light you can gel your soft box perfectly with a small sheet of gel.
+But if you can escape the bonds of your modeling light, you can gel your soft box perfectly with a small sheet of gel.

 Now that we have no protruding, heat-generating modeling light, we can easily mount the soft box and fit a gel in just above the mount, like this:

 Fun fact: Paul Buff's DigiBee monoblocs have recessed LED modeling lights.
 And they don't put out much heat, either.
 So you can easily gel your soft box and use your modeling lamp simultaneously, with a small piece of gel.
 This is also true with Elinchrom Quadras, or any other LED-based modling light system.
 The future is here.

 Once the modeling light is gone, you can easily eyeball how to gel this PCB soft box mount with about a 6 3/4"-square piece of material.
 But here is a sketched template to make it easier for you:

 And that's it.
 One 6 3/4" square piece of gel colors literally any size PCB soft box you want to use.
 The catch?
 You lose the modeling light, unless you have a DigiBee.

 Or, you can buy a crap ton of gel material.
 Your choice.